 One year on, the picture has turned around completely.
 Growth is strengthening in the euro area and in non-euro EU countries.
 The European political landscape is more stable following the failure of populist parties in the Netherlands and France, where the victory of Emmanuel Macron in the presidential elections has marked a revival of strong Franco-German co-operation.
 Greece once again managed to avoid default and even Italy is repairing its banking sector.

 Conversely, the UK experienced a tumultuous general election, growth is slowing, and the Bank of England is considering raising interest rates because of inflationary pressures.
 Businesses are preparing for Brexit – some by leaving the UK altogether – and EU nationals who might have previously considered coming to Britain for work or study are not.
-The number of applications from EU nationals to study in British universities has fallen by 7.4%.
+The number of applications from EU nationals to study in British universities has fallen 7.4%.
 Terrorist attacks in London and Manchester and the Grenfell Tower fire have further darkened the collective mood.

-Most worrying of all, the UK seems to be renouncing its comparative advantage as 'Global Britain'.
-Sometimes referred to as 'the Wimbledon effect' (named after the famous tennis championships which begin today), this relates to the benefits the UK draws from its regulatory framework, a strong rule of law, and a reputation for openness that attracts players from around the world.
-British businesses are finding it increasingly difficult to promote their services and build global partnerships on the back of this narrative.
+Most worrying of all, the UK seems to be renouncing its comparative advantage as ‘Global Britain’.
+Sometimes referred to as ‘the Wimbledon effect’ (named after the famous tennis championships which begin today), this relates to the benefits the UK draws from its regulatory framework, a strong rule of law, and a reputation for openness that attracts players from around the world.
+British businesses are finding it increasingly difficult to promote their services and build global partnerships on the back of the UK’s narrative.

 Even interest from Asia may be weakening.
 The void left in the government after the departure of former Chancellor George Osborne, who expended a lot of energy in his pursuit of a ‘golden era’ of China-UK relations, has not gone unnoticed by Beijing.
 Foreign direct investment from China into the UK is weakening.
 The relationship between China and the UK has undergone a ‘pause’ – even though this may now be coming to an end.